 Traveling Zoo Program and Mission:

-Over the last sixteen years Zoo Safari has tried to educated as many people as possible about animals and their environment.
+Over the last twenty-two years Zoo Safari has tried to educated as many people as possible about animals and their environment.
 During the average year only around a hundred people visit the zoo in Locust Grove.
 The majority of individuals see the animals at school visits, community events, and private parties.
 This year from January 1 until October 31 the traveling zoo has attended 40 events with an estimated 30,000 number of adults and children seeing the exhibit.
 Due to the high poverty rate in Mayes County, Oklahoma this zoo may provide the only exotic animal interaction and education that an individual may have.
 Volunteers are often surprised to hear how grateful a family is to see this traveling zoo because they have never visited a traditional zoo.

 The traveling zoo makes educating youth a priority and never turns down an invitation to visit a school, childcare facility, or youth focused event.
 During most presentations around ten to fifteen animals are displayed and discussed.
 Volunteers and staff will talk about the animals original habitat, feeding, behavior, and personality.
 Children are encouraged to ask questions and interact with the animals.
 Children can touch the animals if it is safe for the animal and children.
-The children often feel animals like Ginger the Guinea Pig and Rosie the Red Tailed Boa.
+The children often feel animals like Seashell the Guinea Pig and Rosie the Red Tailed Boa.
 The volunteers work hard to ensure that the traveling zoo contains a mix of species that represent the natural world.
 The traveling zoo will always have representative from each of these groups: Mammals, Amphibians, Birds, Arthropods, and Reptiles.
 Children are also taught about the food chain and ecological balance.

 Zoo Safari volunteers and staff have made the traveling zoo its primary mission.
 As American culture has shifted from an agrarian to an industrialized society fewer people are exposed to the natural world and animals.
 Most people spend the majority of their time indoors and seek outdoor recreation in parks instead of wild areas.
 Some children no longer understand that nature exist in their own backyards.
 Without this knowledge and respect of the natural world future generations may destroy natural habitats and the animals that exist there.
 Children need to discover their ecopsychological self, which is a child’s sense of self in relation to nature (Phenice & Griffore, 2003).
 Research studies have shown the more connected to nature a child is the more environmentally concerned children are likely to become (Bunting & Cousins, 1985).
 Sobel (1996) advocates that one of the best ways for children to foster empathy is through interacting with animals.
 Young children may read about animals or see them on the television, but it does not foster the same type of developmental growth.